edulinq/quizgen/README.md

 ```

 A JSON representation of a parsed quiz (which is different from a standard quiz definition) can be useful for debugging.
-If debugging, the `--flatten-groups` flag can be useful (which will include all questions from all groups in the output quiz.
+If debugging, the `--flatten-groups` flag can be useful (which will include all questions from all groups in the output quiz).

 #### Outputting a TeX Quiz